Archive for eliinbar Sketches 2010

 Note the concrete heavy flouting roof and the distribution of the indirect day light coming from hidden windows.

-Kahn First Unitarian Church eliinbar Sketches 2010
+Louis Kahn First Unitarian Church eliinbar Sketches 2010

 Le Corbusier Ronchamp Chapel eliinbar Sketches 2010